jolibrain/livedetect/README.md

 If you want to run DeepDetect directly on a Raspberry Pi 3, here is a sample command to start a DeepDetect container with only NCNN as back-end (well suited for running directly on a Raspberry Pi).

-- `docker run -d -p 8080:8080 -v $HOME/models:/opt/models jolibrain/deepdetect_ncnn_pi3`
+- `docker run -d -p 8080:8080 -v $HOME/models:/opt/models beniz/deepdetect_ncnn_pi3`

-For an AMD64 container, CPU-only, using Caffe:
+For a CPU-only build, using Caffe:

 - `docker run -d -p 8080:8080 -v $HOME/models:/opt/models beniz/deepdetect_cpu`